omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 are working on is NP-complete.
 Usually there's a very small difference between a problem that is easy to solve and an NP-complete problem.
 For example in the previous chapter, we learned how to calculate the shortest path to get from point `A` to point `B`.
-But if you want to find the shortest path that connects several points, that's the traveling -salesperson problem, which is NP-complete.
+But if you want to find the shortest path that connects several points, that's the traveling-salesperson problem, which is NP-complete.

 There's no way to tell if the problem you are working on is NP-complete But here are some giveaways :